top of page

 • 3 min read

-Affidavits and sworn statements are among the most commonly notarized documents in Florida, yet they are also some of the most misunderstood.
-Many people aren’t sure what makes these documents legally valid, when notarization is required, or what happens if the process is done incorrectly.
+Affidavits and sworn statements are among the most commonly notarized documents in Florida—yet they are also some of the most misunderstood.
+Many people are unsure what makes them legally valid, when notarization is required, or what happens if the process is done incorrectly.

-An affidavit is a written statement of facts that the signer swears or affirms to be true.
-It is often used as evidence in legal, financial, or administrative matters.
+An affidavit is a written statement of facts that a person swears or affirms to be true.

 • It is written